RachelH2513/ResumeMaker/README.md

 # Introduction
 With the jaw-dropping but not surprising fact that the average time a recruiter puts their eyes on one resume is 7 seconds, picking experiences/projects to put into a resume, with page limit (usually one), is critical and vary from job to job.
 For example, my AI project experience won't fit in a full stack engineer job.
 I used to spend so much unecessary time to refactor my resume by copying, pasting and time-consuming format adjusting etc.
-With this resume maker, I can build new resume within 1 minite (with existing data of course).
+With this resume maker, I can build new resume within 1 minute (with existing data of course).
 That's handy!
 And it's highly scalable that you can add new section(s) to your resume structure without changing my code.

 # Technologies
 * React 17.0.2